 Linked to a Reduced Risk of Many Diseases

 For example, people who drink coffee have a 23 to 50 percent decrease in the risk of having type II diabetes.
 For every cup of coffee, you take per day, there is a linked 7 percent decrease in the risk.

 Drinking coffee is also beneficial to the liver; it reduces the risk of having liver cirrhosis.
 Coffee can also reduce the risk of stroke, heart diseases, and colorectal cancer.
-People who drink coffee have been reported to have a low risk of having Alzheimer’s and Parkinson’s disease.
+People who drink coffee have been reported to have a lower risk of having Alzheimer’s and Parkinson’s disease.

 Lastly, coffee has been linked to an increased lifespan; it lowers the risk of premature death.
-You should note that these studies are observational and there is no evidence to back up these claims.
+You should note that these studies are observational and there is no concrete evidence to back up these claims.

 Unnoticed Antioxidants in Coffee

 Even decaffeinated coffee will still contain the antioxidant called Cafestol.
 It acts as the bile modulator in the human body.
-The cafestol also acts as an anti-inflammatory agent in the human brain.
+The Cafestol also acts as an anti-inflammatory agent in the human brain.
 According to a study, this antioxidant helps improve memory.